lcpp-org/RustBCA/README.md

   * and equipartition forms.
 * Biersack-Varelas interpolation is also included to extend electronic stopping validity up to ~1 GeV/nucleon.
 * Optionally, the Biersack-Haggmark treatment of high-energy free-flight paths between collisions can be included to greatly speed up high-energy simulations (i.e., by neglecting very small angle scattering).
-* A wide range of interaction potentials are provide, including:
+* A wide range of interaction potentials are provided, including:
   * the Kr-C, ZBL, Lenz-Jensen, and Moliere screened-Coulomb potentials.
   * the Lennard-Jones 12-6, Lennard-Jones 6.5-6, and Morse attractive-repulsive interaction potentials.
 * Solving the distance-of-closest-approach problem is achieved using:
   * the Newton-Raphson method for simple root-finding,
   * or, optionally, an Adaptive Chebyshev Proxy Rootfinder, with Automatic Subdivision and Polynomial root-finding algorithms, is provided through the [rcpr] crate.
 * Multiple interaction potentials can be used in a single simulation for any number of potentials/species.
-  * For example, the He-W interaction can be specified as a Lennard-Jones 12-6, while the W-W interaction can be specified as a Kr-C.
+  * For example, the He-W interaction can be specified using a Lennard-Jones 12-6 potential, while the W-W interaction can be defined using a Kr-C potential.
 * The scattering integral can be calculated using:
   * Gauss-Mehler quadrature,
   * Gauss-Legendre quadrature,
   * Mendenall-Weller quadrature,
   * or the MAGIC algorithm.
-* Input files use the [TOML] format, making them both human-readable and easily parsible.
+* Input files use the [TOML] format, making them both human-readable and easily parsable.
 * The [Rust] code generates user-friendly error messages, which help pinpoint the cause of errors and provide suggested fixes to the user.
 * The simulation results are formatted as unbiquitous `.csv` files and include:
   * the energies and directions of emitted particles (reflected ions and sputtered atoms),